colindoyle0000/colindoyle-website/content/torts2023/scratchpad/_index.md

 This page serves as a kind of blackboard/whiteboard for in-class instruction.
 I will use this page when it would be helpful for students to have text available outside of the slides that I am presenting.

+## Jan.
+24, 2024

+Donald Dawson was murdered in his hotel room while on a business trip to Loyola City.
+Dawson had eaten breakfast with a business associate, Anastasia Kent, in a coffee shop next to the hotel.
+Following breakfast, Dawson returned to his room on the eighth floor of the hotel to use the bathroom before beginning his business day.
+When Dawson did not meet Kent shortly thereafter as arranged and did not answer his phone or door, Kent became concerned and asked a hotel maid to open the door to Dawson’s room.
+Kent and the maid found Dawson lying face down on the floor, dead.
+He had been shot twice in the back of the head with a .22 caliber weapon.

+Both Dawson’s luggage and Kent’s, which had been left in Dawson's room because Kent was checking out, had been rifled.
+Dawson’s wallet was lying on one of the suitcases with the cash missing.
+Neither Dawson’s Rolex watch nor his credit cards were taken.
+There was no sign of forced entry into the room and no sign of a struggle other than scratches on Dawson’s arm in the area of his watch.
+Dawson’s room key was found lying in front of the bathroom door.
+The murderer was never apprehended.

+At the time of the murder, the hotel had no security cameras or alarms at any of the entrances, in the stairwells, or on any of the guest floors.
+The hotel only employed a security guard at night, so there was no guard on duty at the time.

+**Question to Answer:**

+You are a district court judge ruling on a defendant’s motion for summary judgment.
+Assuming the plaintiff can prove duty and breach, was the hotel’s negligence a factual cause of the plaintiff’s injuries?

+If the plaintiff has not made out a prima facie case, then the motion should be granted.

+If the plaintiff has made out a prima facie case, then the question should go to the jury, and the motion for summary judgment should not be granted.

 ## Nov.
 14, 2023

 **Exercise 1**